Africana Studies Requirements

 The multidisciplinary minor in Cultural Competency enhances the perspectives of students working within culturally diverse communities on a national, international, and global scale.
 Students completing this minor will be better prepared to thrive and be successful in a diverse workplace.
 The minor is beneficial to students whose career path requires them to be effective professionals, such as teachers, nurses, social workers, journalists as well as technicians, engineers, and scientists.
 Area focus, such as East Asia, the Middle East, South America, Latin America, and the Caribbean, as well as LGBTQ+ and disabilities, is an integral part of the minor.

-The minor requires 18 credit hours of course work and independent study.
+The minor requires 18 credit hours of coursework and independent study.
 Within these 18 credit hours, credit hours must be taken outside the student’s primary discipline.
 The student must be currently enrolled in an undergraduate degree program at SIUC.

 Students who wish to enroll in this minor must consult with the Director of the School of Africana and Multicultural Studies.